hexdigest/go-enhanced-treesitter.nvim/README.md

 Using this plugin, you will have

 - [SQL syntax](https://github.com/derekstride/tree-sitter-sql) for `string`, `heredoc` and `nowdoc` strings containing SQL ;
-- Some improvements on highlights (`$` will have a different color than the variable name, different color for namespace prefix...)

 ## ⚡️ Requirements